reza-arjmandi/MagicalLamp/README.md

 </p>

 # New design
 The Magical Lamp design changed completely in the version 3.
-The light intensity of the new version has also increased significantly.

 <p align="center">
   <img src="images/NewDesign.jpg">